What is Plywood?Types, Grades & Best Uses (Complete Guide)

 • Affordable – Costs between $12-$55 per standard sheet, and up to $120 for higher grade/thicker boards

-Why Plywood is Used Instead of Wood?
+Why is Plywood Used Instead of Wood?

 Plywood is a cheaper, stronger, and more widely available wood product compared with solid wood.